Mandatory Palestine: Land ownership

 After transition to the British rule, much of the agricultural land in Palestine (about one third of the whole territory) was still owned by the same landowners as under Ottoman rule, mostly powerful Arab clans and local Muslim sheikhs.
 Other lands had been held by foreign Christian organisations (most notably the Greek Orthodox Church), as well as Jewish private and Zionist organisations, and to lesser degree by small minorities of Baháʼís, Samaritans and Circassians.

 As of 1931, the territory of the British Mandate of Palestine was 26625600 dunam, of which 8252900 dunam or 33% were arable.
 Official statistics show that Jews privately and collectively owned 1393531 dunam, or 5.23% of Palestine's total in 1945.
 The Jewish owned agricultural land was largely located in the Galilee and along the coastal plain.
 Estimates of the total volume of land that Jews had purchased by 15 May 1948 are complicated by illegal and unregistered land transfers, as well as by the lack of data on land concessions from the Palestine administration after 31 March 1936.
 According to Avneri, Jews held 1850000 dunam of land in 1947, or 6.94% of the total.
 Stein gives the estimate of 2000000 dunam as of May 1948, or 7.51% of the total.
 According to Fischbach, by 1948, Jews and Jewish companies owned 20% percent of all cultivable land in the country.

 According to Clifford A. Wright, by the end of the British Mandate period in 1948, Jewish farmers cultivated 425,450 dunams of land, while Palestinian farmers had 5,484,700 dunams of land under cultivation.
 The 1945 UN estimate shows that Arab ownership of arable land was on average 68% of a district, ranging from 15% ownership in the Beer-Sheba district to 99% ownership in the Ramallah district.
 These data cannot be fully understood without comparing them to those of neighbouring countries: in Iraq, for instance, still in 1951 only 0.3 per cent of registered land (or 50 per cent of the total amount) was categorised as 'private property'.

 Land ownership by district

 The following table shows the 1945 land ownership of mandatory Palestine by district:

 Land ownership by corporation

 The table below shows the land ownership of Palestine by large Jewish Corporations (in square kilometres) on 31 December 1945.

 Land ownership by type

-The land owned privately and collectively by Jews, Arabs and other non-Jews can be classified as urban, rural built-on, cultivable (farmed), and uncultivable.
-The following chart shows the ownership by Jews, Arabs and other non-Jews in each of the categories.
+The land was either owned privately and collectively by Jews, Arabs and others or belonged to the government domain which included approximately one half of the total territory of Mandatory Palestine.
+It was classified as urban, rural built-on, cultivable (farmed), and uncultivable in the Survey of Palestine (1946).